 Dr. Mozelle Martin is an engaging public speaker, interactive trainer, and fun podcast guest.
 She presented a TedXTalk based on her work and is an award-winning author.
 Dr. Martin has a Bachelor's in Forensic Psychology from Kaplan University, a Master's in Criminology from the University of the Rockies, a Certification in Crime Scene Investigation from SCI, and a Ph.D. in Applied Ethics from Provident University.

 After finding several dead bodies before age 11, she had her entire forensic career planned out before her 13th birthday.
-She then served as an enlisted member of the United States Air Force for a short time before devoting 35 professional years in two parallel yet compatible fields.
+After serving a short time in the United States Air Force, she devoted 35 professional years to two parallel yet compatible fields.
 That's why, in 1987, she coined the word "forensology" to describe her undying passion in two career fields.

 One of those fields is Forensics.